William Hotham, 1st Baron Hotham

-Admiral William Hotham, 1st Baron Hotham (1736–1813) was an officer in the Royal Navy.
+Admiral William Hotham, 1st Baron Hotham (8 April 1736 – 2 May 1813) was a Royal Navy officer.
 He was the son of Sir Beaumont Hotham (died 1771), a lineal descendant of Sir John Hotham.

 Biography

 Hotham was educated at Westminster School and at the Royal Naval Academy, Portsmouth.
 He entered the navy in 1751, and spent most of his midshipman's time in American waters.
 In 1755 he became lieutenant in Admiral Sir Edward Hawke's flagship St George and he soon received a small command, which led gradually to higher posts.
 In Syren (20) he fought a sharp action with the French Telemaque of superior force, and in the sloop Fortune he carried, by boarding, a 26-gun privateer.

 For this service, he was rewarded with a more powerful ship, and from 1757 onwards commanded various frigates.
 In 1759 his ship Melampe, with Southampton, fought a spirited action with two hostile frigates of similar force, one of which became their prize.
 Melampe was attached to Augustus Keppel's squadron in 1761, but was in the main employed in detached duty and made many captures.
 In 1776, as a Commodore, Hotham served in North American waters, and he had a great share in the Battle of St. Lucia (15 December 1778).

 Here he continued till the spring of 1781, when he was sent home in charge of a large convoy of merchantmen.
 Off Scilly Hotham fell in with a powerful French squadron, against which he could effect nothing, and many of the merchant-men went to France as prizes.